sremes/polynomial-mixture/README.md

-# python-project-template
+# Bayesian mixture of polynomials

-A template for starting a Python based project
+This package implements a Bayesian mixture of polynomials in Tensorflow Probability.